BrettMCoding/street_typer/README.md

 TODO::
 >>>>>>> gh-pages

-Get a better wordlist!

 Webpack the source code.

 More refactoring.
-Remove a large part of the end of round mechanics from akuma.js

 Mix the audio levels.

 Add cheat codes.

+Add a better help menu.